800 N. State College Blvd., GH-313, Fullerton, CA 92831

 FOR FUTURE STUDENTS

 Welcome to my faculty web page.
-I am an associate professor and graduate advisor for the Master's Program in American Studies here at Cal State Fullerton.
-I am a U.S. cultural historian whose research and teaching interests include popular culture, the history of childhood and education, literature and culture, and monsters and horror.
-I also write fiction, and my short stories have appeared or are forthcoming in The Bookends Review, Pulp Literature, 101 Fiction, The Sirens Call, and elsewhere.
-In recent years, I have attended the Yale Writers' Conference, the Kenyon Review Writers Workshop, and the Iowa Writing Fesival.
-A little about my background: I was born in Philadelphia, grew up in New Jersey, went to college in New York, taught high school English and History in Massachusetts and New Hampshire, wrote ESL textbooks in Boston, went to graduate school in Texas, taught American Studies at UC Davis, taught Education Studies at Guilford College in North Carolina, and landed at Cal State in 2007.
+I am professor and graduate advisor for the M.A. program in American Studies at Cal State Fullerton.
+I am a U.S. cultural historian whose research and teaching interests include popular culture, literature and culture, monsters and horror, and the history of childhood and education.
+I also write fiction and am interested in creative work in American Studies.
+A little about me: I was born in Philadelphia, grew up in New Jersey, went to college in New York, taught high school English and History in Massachusetts and New Hampshire, wrote ESL textbooks in Boston, went to graduate school in Texas, taught American Studies at UC Davis, taught Education Studies at Guilford College in North Carolina, and landed at Cal State in 2007.